gultiaeva/gultiaeva/README.md

-Doing some magic programmers usually do
+Doing some magic that programmers usually do